 The revelation that data brokers can connect advertising IDs to mobile phone users should send up a red flag for everyone.
-This is particularly worrisome for law enforcement officials, celebrities, or members of the security cluster.
+This is particularly problematic for members of law enforcement, elected officials, members of the military and other high-risk individuals.

 If you use an iOS device, you can opt out of personalized advertising through Apple’s App Tracking Transparency (ATT).
 The option appeared earlier this year to stop apps from tracking your online behavior.

 On your iOS device, do this:

 - Tap Privacy.

 - Scroll all the way down and tap Apple Advertising.